theogf/theogf.github.io/index.md

 Recently gave a short talk at [Berlin Julia Meetup](https://julia-users-berlin.github.io/)  (join!), here are the [slides](https://docs.google.com/presentation/d/1c5DZlq0rZUyELFPgI4bl0Lw7uUAuDLTHsCE7u-jkZG0/edit?usp=sharing)  and the [notebook is here](files/presentation_julia_meetup.ipynb)

-Our paper "Efficient Gaussian Process Classification Using Polya-Gamma Data Augmentation" got accepted at the AAAI conference 2019!
+Our paper ["Efficient Gaussian Process Classification Using Polya-Gamma Data Augmentation"](https://arxiv.org/abs/1802.06383) got accepted at the AAAI conference 2019!

+We have a journal club to speak about Bayesian inference and Mahcine Learning papers.
+You can find [more informations here](journalclub)

 ## Publications